 December 20th: Decorate Christmas stockings.

 December 21st: Make and decorate Christmas Cookies.

-December 24th: Open Christmas Eve box, click here for ideas, leave cookies for Santa, spread out Reindeer food on the lawn, read “T’was the Night Before Christmas…”
+December 24th: Open the Christmas Eve box, click here for ideas, leave cookies for Santa, spread out Reindeer food on the lawn, and read “T’was the Night Before Christmas…”

 I hope your holiday season is magical.
 Happy Holidays!